A Living Legacy

 The extraordinary devotion of two parents is the inspiration for the A. James & Alice B. Clark Foundation’s landmark investment in financial aid.

-Mingling with guests in Stokes Hall at the May 31 celebration of the Carmine and Maria Del Guercio Scholarship, Joe Del Guercio ’94 excitedly introduced his older brother, Carmen.
+Mingling with guests in Stokes Hall at a Spring 2024 celebration of the Carmine and Maria Del Guercio Scholarship, Joe Del Guercio ’94 excitedly introduced his older brother, Carmen.
 “He’s CEO of the Maryland Food Bank!”
 Joe radiates with admiration when he talks about his family.
 He’s proud of his brother’s accomplishments—but most of all, he’s proud of his parents.

 Joe Del Guercio is president and chief executive officer of the A. James & Alice B. Clark Foundation, which has made a $10 million investment to establish a new endowed scholarship at Boston College.
 Named in honor of Joe’s late parents, Carmine and Maria, the scholarship will support a cohort of 12 first-generation undergraduate students with high financial need studying in the Carroll School of Management.